nliaquin/linux-guides/dwm-installation.md

 Press the escape key and type in the following to save and quit:
 > :wq!

+One thing you're going to want to do is put all of your startup scripts of your choosing in a file like .startup.sh which will be called by a file you create named .xsession, all of which go in your home directory.
+For instance, if you want dwmblocks by torrinfail to run on startup, put the following in .startup.sh
+> dwmblocks &

+Then in .xsession, write:
+> sh .startup.sh

 Now all that's left is to reboot, which is best done by entering
 > sudo reboot

 ### Step 5 | Aftermath